Pandora-IsoMemo/rss-data/README.md

-# RSS-DATA: RSS Feed Collector for MongoDB
+# rssData: RSS Feed Collector for MongoDB

 This R package provides a full pipeline to read, process, and store RSS feed content in a MongoDB database.
 It uses a YAML configuration file to define data sources, map RSS fields to database fields, and manage credentials securely via environment variables.